aces/Loris-MRI/docs/01-Introduction.md

 Imaging Uploader module, where descriptive messages can be consulted.
 The output of the main key steps in the insertion progress can also be consulted
 through:
- - the LORIS DICOM Archive module for successfully archived DICOM datasets
+ - the LORIS DICOM Archive module for successfully archived DICOM datasets`*`
  - the Imaging Browser module for MINC files (generated from DICOM) that pass the study-defined MRI protocol
  - BrainBrowser using 3D or 4D navigation of these MINC files.
 More details on BrainBrowser's capabilities can be found [here.][5]

+`*` Please note that while acquisitions with `localizer` as their series description are included in the DICOM archival step, they are excluded in all the steps that start at, and follow the DICOM to MINC conversion.
+In a future release, the list of series description to exclude will become customizable by projects.

 [1]: https://github.com/aces/Loris/wiki
 [2]: http://dicomiseasy.blogspot.ca/2011/10/introduction-to-dicom-chapter-1.html